openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 Common Indices and Data Sources
 -------------------------------

-Some of the widgets proide access to common indices and data sources.
+Some of the widgets provide access to common indices and data sources.
 These include NDVI, EVI, EVI2, NDMI, and NDWI, along with Landsat and Sentinel imagery.
 NDVI, EVI, EVI 2, NDMI, and NDWI indices are available in both image overlays and time series graphs.

 The normalized difference vegetation index (NDVI) is used to determine if the cell contains live green vegetation.
 In map based representations, dead plants and inanimate objects are represented as red, while live healthy plants are represented as green.
 In numerical representations (e.g. time series graphs), values below 0 represent dead plants or inanimate objects, 0-0.33 represents unhealthy plants, 0.33-0.66 represents moderately healthy plants, and 0.66-1 represents very healthy plants.
 For more information, see e.g. https://www.usgs.gov/land-resources/nli/landsat/landsat-normalized-difference-vegetation-index